- What are your admissions requirements?

 - I'm a language teacher.
 Are there employment opportunities at the Summer Language Institute?

-- Current High School students are required to submit two letters of recommendation as well as a statement of purpose about their language study.
+- Current high school students are required to submit one letter of recommendation as well as a statement of purpose about their language study.

 All applicants must be at least 15 years old and have completed the 9th grade by the start of the summer program in order to live in campus housing.
-In special circumstances, we may consider applications from 14-year olds who will reside off campus with a parent or guardian during the program.
+In special circumstances, we may consider applications from current 9th graders who will be 14 years old at the start of the program.

-If you are a regularly registered student who will continue to be full-time in Autumn 2017, you will not need to apply.
+If you are a regularly registered student who will continue to be full-time in Autumn 2020, you will not need to submit an application.
 Please see our registration page for Students in the College, MA Students, or PhD and Professional School students for more information.

 I've heard about an exchange program for students from area schools (e.g., Northwestern).
 How does that work?

 Please see our academic exchange page for details on this program.